 - 1. Read How to Read Literature Like a Professor by Thomas Foster.
 You should read this book before beginning the novel. - 2.
 Read and annotate Frankenstein by Mary Shelley.
 Please see the annotations guide for directions and sample annotations. - 3.
 As you read Frankenstein, make mindful connections to the literary principles outlined in How to Read Literature Like a Professor.
 Choose at least five chapters from How to Read Literature that apply to Frankenstein, and write an in depth one-paragraph response for each one that explains the connection.
 See the sample paragraph below. - 4.
-You will turn in all five paragraphs, as well as your annotated copy of Frankensteins, on the first day of class.
+You will turn in all typed five paragraphs, as well as your annotated copy of Frankenstein, on the first day of class and upload it into a Turnitin assignment posted in Schoology.